Joseph Smith: The Prophet of the Restoration: Plot

 Despite the success of the finished temple and visions, Smith and many others are forced to move several more times to escape persecution, eventually ending up in Nauvoo, Illinois, where they build another temple.
-Joseph Smith and his brother Hyrum discover their old enemies are trying to get them to Carthage, Illinois to kill them.
+Joseph Smith and his brother, Hyrum, discover their old enemies are trying to get them to Carthage, Illinois to kill them.
 Joseph decides to confront them directly, telling Hyrum that if they go, they will not come back.
-Smith transfers his authority to his apostles, including Brigham Young.
+Smith transfers his authority to the church's apostles, including Brigham Young.

-On June 24, 1844, Smith, Hyrum, and two other men, John Taylor and Willard Richards mount their horses and ride through the town on the way out of town.
+On June 24, 1844, Smith, Hyrum, and two other men, John Taylor and Willard Richards, mount their horses and ride through the streets on the way out of town.
 Meanwhile, Mary and her father, who have just arrived in Nauvoo, attempt to follow the riders so that they can meet Smith, but give up when the riders pass out of town.

-The Smith brothers report to the jail in Carthage, as requested, when men with guns force their way into the jail and kill them.
+The Smith brothers report to the jail in Carthage, as requested, when men with guns later force their way into the jail and kill them.
 The film ends with Smith's words from the Doctrine and Covenants: "Shall we not go on in so great a cause?"

 Release

 The Deseret News reported in 2005 that production on the film "was rushed" in order to meet the church's 2005 bicentennial of Smith's birthday.

-The film has been shown at a number of the church's visitors' center locations, including at the Mesa Arizona, Laie Hawaii, Idaho Falls Idaho, Los Angeles California, Hamilton New Zealand, Oakland California, St. George Utah, Washington D.C., London England temples, along with the Historic Kirtland, Historic Nauvoo, Hill Cumorah, and Independence Missouri centers.
+The film has been shown at a number of the church's visitors' center locations, including at the Mesa Arizona, Laie Hawaii, Idaho Falls Idaho, Los Angeles California, Hamilton New Zealand, Oakland California, St. George Utah, Washington D.C., and London England temples, along with the historic Kirtland, Historic Nauvoo, Hill Cumorah, and Independence Missouri centers.
 It has also been shown at the Cove Fort, Liberty Jail and San Diego Mormon Battalion historic sites, along with the Joseph Smith Birthplace Memorial, and the Mormon Trail Center at Historic Winter Quarters.